You are listening to the Sean Hannity Radio Show Podcast.

 We meet with all kinds of people.

-President Obama has tried to bring we're not meeting with the head of sense of calm.
+President Obama has tried to bring a defense of calm.

-Really, they're they're not even in the movement for change.
+Really, they're not even in the movement for change.

-And it's better to have these kids with these this field of expression than for kids who are out here finding guns and other types of violence to express themselves.
+And it's better to have these kids with this vehicle of expression than for kids who are out here finding guns and other types of violence to express themselves.

 Wouldn't you rather have them chanting?